iomesh/docs/docs/installation/prerequisites.md

 - Each worker node needs
   - At least one idle SSD, for IOMesh journal and cache
   - At least one idle HDD, for IOMesh datastore
-  - A 10GbE (or better) NICs, for IOMesh data network connectivity
+  - A 10GbE (or higher) NICs, for IOMesh data network connectivity
-  - 100G available filesystem space per worker for hostpath-provisioner
+  - 100G disk space per worker for hostpath-provisioner

 ## Setup worker node